Skip to content

 Smooth matte finish without the shine.
 Honed quartzite has a more understated, contemporary feel.

-Consider: Hides water spots and minor scratches better than polished.
+Best for modern kitchens and clients who prefer a softer look.
+Hides water spots and minor scratches better than polished.

 ✦ Leathered